Research, Scholarship and Creative Activity at the University of Baltimore

 Turner Research and Travel Awards:

 The University offers funds to support student travel and research related to academic work at the University of Baltimore.
-All UB students who are Honors students or otherwise intellectually inquisitive and engaged in (or planning) an exceptional academic activity are eligible.
+All UBalt students who are Honors students or otherwise intellectually inquisitive and engaged in (or planning) an exceptional academic activity are eligible.

 Undergraduate and graduate business, liberal arts, and law students may apply for funds to support travel to academic and professional conferences, specialized study and learning programs, as well as travel to special collections and locations which enable the student to do primary research.